Introduction to DMAIC Model with Examples

 10 | Reach the school | Driver | 20 |

 So the total time taken to reach school is 110 minutes.
 The highlighted parts are the “non-value added” activities.
-These activities need to be eliminated or streamlined to reduce the total travel time.
+Eliminate these activities or streamline them to reduce travel time.

 Some of the possible process improvements are:

-- The keys to the bus can be readily available with the supervisor instead of the security guard wasting time getting it.
+- The keys to the bus can be readily available to the supervisor instead of the security guard wasting time getting them.

 - The monitor can arrive at the bus depot directly instead of waiting at the school.
 That saves 10 minutes.

-- Another potential improvement could be in Step 8 (travel from Stop A to B) and Step 10 (travel from Stop B to school).
-An analysis of the causes of delays between these stops reveals areas of improvement that can be worked upon.
+- Another potential improvement could be in Step 8 (travel from Stop A to B) and Step 10 (the trip from Stop B to school).
+An analysis of the causes of delays between these stops reveals areas of improvement that they can work upon.

 - Step 10: Travel between Stop B and school- One particular traffic light delays the travel by 5 minutes in 75% of the cases.